 ODSA continues to monitor the number of eligible EPP participants.
-Currently, there are 52,708 identified eligible EPP customers.
-While the number of eligible customers represents a decrease from the number of eligible customers in FY16, traditionally 14,000 customers are served annually.
+Currently, there are 52,623 identified eligible EPP customers.
+While the number of eligible customers represents a decrease from the number of eligible customers in FY17, traditionally 14,000 customers are served annually.
 If the number of eligible customers continues to decline, the EPP program can continue to be administered for another 4 years.
 ODSA will continue to monitor the number of EPP eligible customers and adjust the program to the new realities of a smaller number of customers.

 Under the EPP rate design in the USF filing, the allocations to the utility service areas are calculated based on the ratio of individual utility's cost of PIPP Plus to the total cost of PIPP Plus for all utilities.
-Thus in the 2017 USF rate case, the EPP allocations for Cleveland Electric Illumination, Ohio Edison, and Toledo Edison increased and the allocations decreased for the Columbus Southern Power rate zone, Ohio Power rate zone, Dayton Power and Light, and Duke Energy to reflect their ratio to the total cost of PIPP.
+Thus in the 2018 USF rate case, the EPP allocations for the Columbus Southern Power rate zone, and Ohio Power rate zone increased.
+The allocations decreased for Dayton Power and Light, Duke Energy, Cleveland Electric Illumination, Ohio Edison, and Toledo Edison to reflect their ratio to the total cost of PIPP.